 How is ONE governed?

-ONE is governed by a 19-member Board of Directors made up of individuals with extensive experience in advocacy and activism, policy, politics and business.
+ONE is governed by a Board of Directors made up of individuals with extensive experience in advocacy and activism, policy, politics and business.
 The Board oversees ONE’s work and helps to ensure ONE is making progress against its mission.
 The full Board meets biannually while the Board’s committees meet more regularly, and as needed.
-The committees include: Program, Executive and Finance, Development, Nominating and Membership, Audit and (RED).
-ONE’s leadership team, under the direction of interim CEO Adrian Lovett, guides and implements ONE’s strategy.
+The committees include: Program, Executive, Development, Nominating and Membership, Audit and (RED).
+ONE’s leadership team, under the direction of CEO Gayle E Smith, guides and implements ONE’s strategy.

 What is ONE’s Africa Policy Advisory Board?